-The three types of space probes are interplanetary probes, orbiters and landers.
 Space exploration is the use of spaceships and the knowledge of astronomy to explore beyond the Earth's atmosphere.
-The Soviet Union and the United States carried out countless experiments and missions to other heavenly bodies and even launched several spaceships that eventually left the Solar System.
+The Soviet Union and the United States have conducted countless experiments and missions to other heavenly bodies, even launching several spaceships that eventually left the Solar System.
 The possibility of human life being lost is incalculable and plays an important role in determining whether a space mission should be carried out with or without a crew.
+The three types of space probes are interplanetary probes, orbiters and landers.

+Space exploration also provides valuable scientific discoveries and leads to advances in technology that are applicable to life on Earth, such as meteorology and telecommunications.
 Apollo 13, the space shuttle Columbia and Soyuz 11 suffered catastrophic accidents during re-entry, and the last two caused the death of all crew members.
-The first missions to space consisted of rockets that briefly left the atmosphere, but it is considered that the first true space mission was Sputnik 1, the world's first artificial satellite, launched in 1957.They collected samples from the surface, joined the lunar orbiting spacecraft piloted by Michael Collins, and returned to Earth.
-Space exploration also provides valuable scientific discoveries and leads to advances in technology that are applicable to life on Earth, such as meteorology and telecommunications.
 One of the benefits of space exploration is to satisfy the natural curiosity that human beings have had throughout history, to awaken interest in science around the world and to be a unifying force among nations.